 Bardolino Wine Guide

-But if it is true that Sangiovese, Merlot, Cabernet Sauvignon, Rossignola, Marzemino, and Rossignola can also be added in the blend, what matters most is the influence of Lake Garda.
+But if it is true that Sangiovese, Merlot, Cabernet Sauvignon, Rossignola, Marzemino, and Rossignola can also be added to the blend, what matters most is the influence of Lake Garda.
 So much that it is good not to confuse Bardolino with Valpolicella!
 Sure, they certainly look a lot alike and have many organoleptic characteristics in common.
 But the difference in soils and the strong influence of the lake make Bardolino an interesting and never banal wine.

 But why is this terroir so particular and important for the wine?
 The soils are based on moraine sediments that have settled over the centuries thanks to the action of ancient glaciers, disappeared for millennia.